codergon/flicks/README.md

 your input is valuable.
 Here are a few ways you can get involved:

-- **Spread the Word**: Help us reach more enthusiasts by sharing the project with your network.
+- Spread the Word: Help us reach more enthusiasts by sharing the project with your network.
 The more creators and collectors we bring together, the stronger our community becomes.
-- **Feature Requests**: If you have ideas for new features or improvements, share them with us!
+- Feature Requests: If you have ideas for new features or improvements, share them with us!
 We're excited to hear how we can enhance the product to better serve the community.
-- **Code Contributions**: Developers can contribute by submitting pull requests.
+- Code Contributions: Developers can contribute by submitting pull requests.
 Whether it's fixing bugs, optimizing code, or adding new functionalities, your code contributions are invaluable.
-- **Bug Reports and Feedback**: If you encounter any issues or have suggestions for improvement, please open an issue on GitHub.
+- Bug Reports and Feedback: If you encounter any issues or have suggestions for improvement, please open an issue on GitHub.

 ## 👥 Team